joamona/pgOperations/docs/tutorials.md

     ]

-Nest example deletes a counter:
+Use the method <a href="../reference/#src.pgOperations.pgOperations.PgCounters.deleteCounter" target="_blank">PgCounters.deleteCounter</a> to delete a counter:

     n=c.deleteCounter('c1')

 And the results are the following:

-    pgDelete #the method calls pgDelete to remove the correspondig row in counters.counters
+    pgDelete #the method calls pgDelete to remove the corresponding row in counters.counters
     Query:  delete from counters.counters where counter_name=%s
     where_clause:  counter_name=%s
     where_values_list ['c1']